Optical Approach to Gravitational Redshift: Plasma Effect of Corona

 The question might be raised as to whether varying velocity of light in the coronal plasma also gives rise to a change in path length therein.
-If we assume that varying velocity of light in the coronal plasma does not give rise to a change in path length of rays therein, the radial interval of integration must still be corrected by multiplication with $n(r)$ even in the coronal plasma, not with $n(r,\omega)$ as used in (25).
-We must then drop the fourth term in the integrand of integral in (27), that is, the first term in (28).
-Coronal refraction thus obtained will be exactly the same as what one finds by evaluating the original equation of rays (15) on purely optical grounds.
-Note that there is a complete agreement in the form of expression for the plasma effect between (15) and (25) with such an assumption.
-In fact, the evaluation of coronal refraction from the equation of rays (15) was carried out to first order by Bracewell, Eshelman, and Hollweg.$^{(18)}$ Their calculation gives $82(R_{\odot}/r_0)^6$ sec for the angular deviation of a ray of frequency 9.6 GHz in the corona assuming the Allen-Baumbach model.
+If we assume that varying velocity of light in the coronal plasma does not give rise to a change in the path length of rays, the radial interval of integration must still be corrected by multiplication with $n(r)$ even in the coronal plasma, not with $n(r,\omega)$ as used in (26).
+We must then drop the fourth term in the integrand of integral in (28), that is, the first term in (29).
+Coronal refraction thus obtained will be exactly the same as what one finds by evaluating the original equation of rays (13) on purely optical grounds.
+Note that under such assumption there is a complete agreement in the form of expression for the plasma effect between (13) and (26).
+In fact, the evaluation of coronal refraction from the equation of rays (13) was carried out to first order by Bracewell et al. (1969).
+Their calculation gives $82(R_{\odot}/r_0)^6$ sec for the angular deviation of a ray of frequency 9.6 GHz in the corona assuming the Allen-Baumbach model.
 When Erickson's coronal model is instead assumed, the angular deviation is given by $0.14(R_{\odot}/r_0)^2$ sec.
-Seielstad, Sramek, and Weiler$^{(19)}$ used in data analysis these values as parameters describing refraction effects in the solar corona, when they measured the deflection of 9.602 GHz radiation from 3C279 in the solar gravitational field using an interferometer at the Owens Valley Radio Observatory.
-The results of their calculation are indeed in exact agreement with what we would obtain from each model if we excluded the first term from the integrand of integral in (28) under such a consideration.
-However, on the assumption that varying velocity of light in the coronal plasma also gives rise to a change in its path length, we obtain from (31) coronal refraction of $96(R_{\odot}/r_0)^6$ sec for 9.6 GHz frequency.
+Seielstad et al. (1970) used in data analysis these values as parameters describing refraction effects in the solar corona, when they measured the deflection of 9.602 GHz radiation from 3C279 in the solar gravitational field using an interferometer at the Owens Valley Radio Observatory.
+The results of their calculation are in exact agreement with what we would obtain from each model if we excluded the first term from the integrand of integral in (29).
+However, on the assumption that varying velocity of light in the coronal plasma also gives rise to a change in its path length, we obtain from (32) coronal refraction of $96(R_{\odot}/r_0)^6$ sec for 9.6 GHz frequency.
 If we used Erickson's coronal model, we would obtain coronal refraction of $0.21(R_{\odot}/r_0)^2$ sec.

-The difference of calculation can be written in terms of the metric tensor.
-We have used in (31) the metric tensor of the components
+As characteristic for a comparison, one may write down the difference of calculation in terms of the metric tensor.
+We have used in (32) the metric tensor of the components